 Emergencies occur in a range of severity.
-Minor incidents such as an insignificant spill, or a scratch treated by applying a Band Aid, do not need a major response.
-All personnel need to know what to do in case of a major emergency.
-Additional information on specific emergencies is available online.
-UW personnel are required to submit an incident report via the Online Accident Reporting System (OARS) at https://oars.ehs.washington.edu/ for any work-related event that results in an injury, illness, exposure, fire, property damage, or near-miss event.
-UW personnel have the option to submit an incident report for anyone who does not have a UW NetID and was injured in UW facilities or grounds.
+All personnel need to know what to do in case of an emergency such as an injury, exposure, fire, explosion, spills, earthquakes, gas leaks, utility outage, flood, and intruders, suspicious packages, and demonstrators.
+Additional information on specific emergency procedures and resources is available on the EH&S website.

+UW personnel are required to submit an incident report via the Online Accident Reporting System (OARS) for any work-related event that results in an injury, illness, exposure, fire, or property damage.
+UW personnel are highly encouraged to submit work-related near-miss events.
+Incident reports can only be submitted by the injured person, their supervisor, or anyone with a UW NetID.